 - A reverse exchange is the most complex, and it allows the investor to buy their new property first with their intermediary taking title, and then sell their replacement property within 180 days.

-The cost of a 1031 exchange can vary widely depending on who you use as your qualified intermediary, ranging from around $500 to several thousand.
+The cost of a 1031 exchange can vary widely depending on who you use as your qualified intermediary, ranging from around $500 to several thousand dollars.

 Clever recommends 1031 Exchange Advantage and SellTaxFree.com to do your exchange.
 They charge a flat fee of $595 to open and manage your exchange.

 However, doing an exchange isn’t always a good idea.
 A 1031 forces the investor to buy a replacement property or replacement properties of equal or greater value.
-It’s common for the proceeds from a 1031 exchange to be used for the down payment, and for bank financing to cover the rest of the new property.
-This exposes the investor to more liabilities, and a greater monthly obligation.
+It’s common for the proceeds from a 1031 exchange to be used for the down payment while bank financing covers the rest of the new property.
+This exposes the investor to more liabilities and a greater monthly obligation.